racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Modeling.md

 @metadata order=20
 @metadata tagstring=model root object ro

-[pyappdir]: #/PyLabsApps/Introduction
+[pyappdir]: #/PylabsApps/Introduction
-[drp]: #/PyLabs50/Architecture
+[drp]: #/Pylabs50/Architecture
 [arakoon]: http://www.arakoon.org
 [decorator]: http://wiki.python.org/moin/PythonDecorators
 [classmethod]: http://docs.python.org/library/functions.html#classmethod
-[enums]: #/ExtendingPyLabs/CreateEnumerators
+[enums]: #/ExtendingPylabs/CreateEnumerators
 [thrift]: http://thrift.apache.org/

 #Modeling Root Objects

-After the process of designing your PyLabs Application (PyApp), it is time that you define the different Root Objects of your PyApp.
+After the process of designing your Pylabs Application (PyApp), it is time that you define the different Root Objects of your PyApp.
 Each model of a root object is a `.py`-file and stored in its proper directory.

 See the [PyApps Directory Structure][pyappdir] for more information about the location of the files.

 ##What is a Root Object
-A Root Object is a logical entity of the PyApp, stored in the PyLabs [DRP][drp] (Datacenter Resource Planning), and more specific in [Arakoon][arakoon].
+A Root Object is a logical entity of the PyApp, stored in the Pylabs [DRP][drp] (Datacenter Resource Planning), and more specific in [Arakoon][arakoon].
 A Root Object consists of properties, complex properties, and references to other Root Objects.
 A complex property, also referred to as 'model object', is for example a contact person in a company.
 The contact on its turn has its own properties.
 For example a customer can have a name and address as properties, contacts as model objects, and references to other customers.